How Do I Get Started?

 Eligibility and Approval Process: Once you have completed 26.210, you will seek the approval of your faculty advisor to participate in the Voluntary Co-op Curriculum Track during the summer following your sophomore year.
 You must be in good academic standing and able to responsibly represent UMass Lowell and the Plastics Engineering Department.

-Transfer students: may participate in co-op after accruing 64 applicable transfer credits, completing the Professional Development Seminar and at least one full semester at UML.
+Transfer students: may participate in co-op after accruing 64 applicable transfer credits, completing the Professional Development Seminar and at least one full semester at UMass Lowell.

 International students: who are eligible for Curricular Practical Training are also welcome to enroll in Co-op.